Zitxz/Zitxz/README.md

 # About me

 - Oops, I am Zit and welcome to my repository. ☄

-- I am just a beginner student and I seek to learn more.
+- I am just a beginner student and I seek to learn more. 👨‍🎓

-- Thx for read.
+- Thx for read.📜